sevenval/flat-docs/reference/OpenAPI/differences.md

 # Differences from Swagger

-FLAT uses an adapted version of Swagger.
+FLAT uses an enhanced version of Swagger.

 ## `x-flat-…` Extensions